WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 26. Deck your patio

-Garden decking ideas make a good replacement for labour-intensive patches of lawn.
+Garden decking makes a good replacement for labour-intensive patches of lawn.
 Opt for wood-lookalike composite varieties for less maintenance on your hand.

 Consider composite decking as it’s made of recycled material.
 At the same time, it resists fading, staining, scratching and mould.